 1. Helps ease the culture shock

-Perhaps first and foremost, the pre-acquisition Reality Check exposes the likely cultural shock as well as the impact of a multitude of mundane operational factors (good or bad).
+Perhaps first and foremost, the pre-acquisition Reality Check exposes the likely cultural shock as well as the impact on a multitude of mundane operational factors (good or bad).
 An important advantage here is that you can sometimes get ‘game changing’ information before the takeover kicks off, not afterwards.
 This sort of invaluable data gives you the chance to pull out before it is too late or at least adjust the price.

 2. Identifies hidden strategic opportunities

-The company wide Reality Check makes another vital contribution to success.
+The company wide Business Reality Check makes another vital contribution to success.
 What is supposed to happen is that strategic opportunities emerge from the new synergy created by the melding of two into one.
 But in many cases these opportunities remain well concealed from view until much later on.
 The Reality Check gives you a more realistic chance of identifying these hidden opportunities and so enables their early exploitation.

 3. Eases Post Merger Integration